openstack/ossa/doc/source/vmt-process.rst

 stakeholder is supposed to deploy public patches before disclosure date.

-Once the email is sent, the ossa bugtask status should be set to *Fix committed*.
-At that point we can also add downstream stakeholders to the Launchpad bug, if they use Launchpad for security patches.
-This means adding  ~canonical-security to the bug subscribers.
+Once the email is sent, the OSSA bugtask status should be set to *Fix committed* if the report uses Launchpad.
+At that point we can also add downstream stakeholders to the bug.
+This means adding ~canonical-security to the bug subscribers in Launchpad, for example.

 For non-embargoed, public vulnerabilities no separate downstream advance notification is sent.
 Instead the OSSA bugtask is set to fix